Image

 Fighting a DWI license suspension in Ray County, MO requires legal experience and technical knowledge—our Ray County, MO DWI/DUI defense attorneys have both.
 The DOR must prove specific legal elements to suspend your license, and if they fail to do so, you can keep your driving privileges.

-For a license suspension to be upheld, the arresting officer must have had probable cause to believe you were operating a vehicle while intoxicated at the time of your breathalyzer or blood test.
-(This is why our Ray County, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as law enforcement only conducts these tests to establish probable cause.)
+A valid suspension requires that you were under arrest at the time of a breathalyzer or blood test and that the arresting officer had probable cause to believe you were intoxicated while operating a motor vehicle.
+(This is why the Combs Waterkotte Ray County, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as law enforcement only conducts these tests to establish probable cause.)

 • The operator collecting the sample be properly certified